 HBF seeks to influence all emerging national planning policy.
-It represents member company views on both formal consultations and at the many government and third party steering groups and working parties to which HBF contributes.
+It represents members' views on both formal consultations and at the many government and third party steering groups and working parties to which HBF contributes.
 Once new policy is implemented HBF offers advice to members on its implementation.
 It facilitates forums and discussion to disseminate emerging best practice through regional steering groups, encouraging two way dialogue on emerging issues and trends, allowing members to discuss practical issues with their peers.

 National Planning Policy Framework

 Its publication in March 2012 ushered in a new ‘localism’ based era for planning.
 While the system remains development plan led, the NPPF introduced a “presumption in favour of sustainable development”.
-There is a clear requirement in the NPPF for local authorities to keep development plans up to date and to ensure that they maintain a deliverable 5 year housing land supply.
+There is a clear requirement in the NPPF for local authorities to keep development plans up to date and to ensure that they maintain a deliverable five year housing land supply.

 Community Infrastructure Levy (CIL)